instadw/instadwell-blog/_posts/2026-1-19-north-campus-pg-guide-hudson-lane-vs-vijay-nagar-vs-gtb-nagar.md

 ---

-If you have secured a seat in SRCC, Hindu, Hansraj, Kirori Mal, or Miranda House, congratulations.
+If you have secured a seat in [SRCC](https://www.srcc.edu/), [Hindu], [Hansraj](https://www.hansrajcollege.ac.in/), Kirori Mal, or [Miranda House](https://www.mirandahouse.ac.in/), congratulations.
 You have won the academic lottery.

 Now comes the harder part: Finding a North Campus PG that doesn't bankrupt you or melt you in the Delhi heat.

 North Campus isn't just one area; it’s a collection of distinct "micro-cities."

--   Hudson Lane: The "South Delhi" of North Campus (Cafes, Parties, Expensive).
+-   Hudson Lane: The "[South Delhi](https://instadwell.com/search?lat=28.4929198&lng=77.1847921&location=South%20Delhi%2C%20New%20Delhi%2C%20Delhi%2C%20India&city=New%20Delhi&country=India)" of North Campus (Cafes, Parties, Expensive).

--   Vijay Nagar: The "Budget Student" Hub (Narrow lanes, affordable, walkable).
+-   Vijay Nagar: The "Budget Student" Hub (Narrow lanes, [affordable](https://blog.instadwell.com/affordable-student-accommodation-in-pune), walkable).

 -   GTB Nagar: The "Connector" (Metro access, busy, coaching centers).